-A landmark feature of Arts West is the façade including images of objects in the University's Cultural Collections.
+A landmark feature of Arts West is the façade including images of objects in the University's Museums and Collections.
 The chosen images reflect the intellectual, cultural and interdisciplinary traditions and diverse knowledge systems that underpin teaching and learning in humanities and the social sciences.

 The galvanised steel fins shading the weatherproof glass walls of the building are engraved with the images, which reveal themselves depending on viewer perspective and the light conditions.
 This concept of revelation echoes the process of learning and discovery in the humanities and social sciences.

 Arts West façade video

 Officially opened by the VC Professor Glyn Davis in the presence of Chancellor Elizabeth Alexander today, the stunning new building provides the University's Arts Precinct with 24 high-quality new dedicated teaching and learning spaces, a digital studio and a façade that displays images from the University's cultural collections.

 About the façade images